-The Authority has adopted the following Balanced Score Card (BSC) Perspectives: Stakeholders, Financial Stewardship, Internal Processes and Organizational Capacity.
+The Authority has adopted the following Balanced Score Card (BSC) Perspectives: Stakeholders, Financial Stewardship.
+Internal Processes and Organisational Capacity.
 Here is a breakdown of the strategic objectives the Authority will pursue from each BSC perspective:

-The Strategic Plan implementation and coordination framework, which describes how UFAA will implement this strategy, has also been developed.
+Strategic Plan Implementation and Coordination Framework, which describes how UFAA will implement this strategy, has also been developed.

-Full implementation of the Plan will require Ksh7.48 billion, a sum that will call for a dynamic resource mobilization strategy.
+Full implementation of the Plan will require Ksh4.6 billion, a sum that will call for a dynamic resource mobilisation strategy.
 Some of the strategies to be employed include accruals from investments as well as prudent cost management of resources.

 The Plan has also provided for Monitoring, Evaluation and Reporting, which will help in identifying areas needing improvement in terms of strategy and system effectiveness.
-The Plan will be monitored and evaluated through the identified KRAs-specific outcomes, which will be reported on an annual basis, at the mid-term as well as at the end-term of the Plan implementation.
-In so doing, the implementation of the Plan will be a critical mirror of the progress realized by the Authority over the next five (5) years. xii | UNCLAIMED FINANCIAL ASSETS AUTHORITY STRATEGIC PLAN (2023 - 2028)
+The Plan will be monitored and evaluated through the identified KRAs-specific outcomes, which will be reported on an annual basis at the mid-term as well as at the end-term of the Plan implementation.
+In so doing, the implementation of the Plan will be a critical mirror of the progress realised by the Authority over the next five (5) years.